bismuthsoft/fazeoid/README.md

  - Chrome Android
  - Firefox desktop

-Please note that Firefox Android, Safari, and Chrome on iOS are all unsupported.
+Please note that Firefox Android, Safari, and all iOS browsers are unsupported.

 ### Help test new features
 Interested in what's next?
 To test future features [go to Pull Requests](https://github.com/bismuthsoft/fazeoid/pulls), open a feature, and find the post by netlify (bot).
 Click the "Deploy Preview" link, and you will be brought to a version of Fazeoid with this testing feature enabled.
 If you find any issues with the new feature, please leave comments so we can fix it!